 Finalists stand the chance to win prizes worth a total value of R2 million, which includes cash prizes of over R500 000 coupled with mentorship support.
 Finalists and winners of the competition are able to expand their networks and receive invaluable exposure for their businesses – enhancing the value of their offering to their customer and the society.

 The Judging process

-The judging process is completely independent and is audited by PricewaterhouseCoopers.
-The judges represent different areas of the business community and include a representative from the education environment.
-The evaluation process runs through three different filtering processes, which ensure that everything is checked and rechecked to remove any human error or human preference which may creep in from time to time.
+The judging process is completely independent and is led by the judging panel comprising five judges.
+The judges represent different areas of the business community.
+The evaluation process runs through three different filtering processes ensuring that all entries are checked and rechecked to remove human error and subjectivity.

-The data requested also gives the judges very important and critical information which they need in order to make a complete and holistic judgment on the candidate being reviewed.
-The judging process is then completed through an interview with each finalist to ensure that any questions or issues needing clarification are addressed.
-Furthermore, site visits are also conducted at times.
+The data requested during this process also gives the judges very important and critical information which they need in order to make a complete and credible judgment on the candidate being reviewed.
+The judging process is completed by an interview with each finalist to ensure that any questions or issues needing clarity are addressed.
+An on-site visit at the businesses may also be conducted.